 Will was a senior undergraduate studying aerospace engineering at North Carolina State University.
 As an aspiring pilot in the US Air Force, he has a passion for aviation and aerospace technology.
 He joined the Sakaue Lab as an intern of NURF program during the Summer of 2018, where he worked with Tatsu and Daiki to investigate frequency response characteristics of pressure sensitive paints.
 His current interests include cavity flow and store separation.

 Wang was an internship student as of iSURE program for 2017 Summer.
 He was an undergrad student from Zhenjian University in China.
+After the intership he enrolled in John Hopkins University and completed his Master’s degree in the summer of 2020.

 Arnau Rodríguez Rubio